 5.7.3.2.3 Copper / Silver Ions

 EPA has set current drinking water Standards at 1.3 ppm for copper and 0.10 ppm for silver, which are generally accepted in the states that have requirements for this treatment.
 These ion generation systems are not meant to replace disinfecting halogen and the minimum concentrations must continue to be provided.
 The manufacturer’s recommended procedures should be followed to avoid the potential of staining; operating the pool with copper concentrations outside the recommended range can cause staining.
-Copper-based algaecides should not be used in these systems since use of these products increase the level of copper in the aquatic venue and increases the potential to cause health effects or stain surfaces.
+Copper-based algaecides should not be used in these systems since use of these products increase the concentration of copper in the aquatic venue and increases the potential to cause health effects or stain surfaces.
 In addition, studies have shown that the presence of copper in pool water has a catalytic effect on the formation of THMs(267).

 5.7.3.3 Other Sanitizers, Disinfectants, or Chemicals